Calochortus tiburonensis: Range and habitat

+Tiburon mariposa lilies are endemic to the Ring Mountain Preserve in the northern part of the Tiburon Peninsula in Marin County.
+There are three populations of the plant that grow in rocky areas of serpentinite or on soils derived from serpentinite.
+It is associated with the serpentine bunchgrass community growing alongside serpentine reedgrass (Calamagrostis ophitidis), Tiburon buckwheat (Eriogonum luteolum var. caninum), purple needlegrass (Stipa pulchra), Tiburon paintbrush (Castilleja affinis ssp. neglecta), and Marin dwarf flax (Hesperolinon congestum).

 Conservation

 The plant was federally listed as a threatened species in 1995.
 It is considered threatened due to loss of surrounding habitat to recreational activities, to competition from invasive plant species, to its proximity to a dense population center, and to its confinement to a single population of plants.
-The population grows on land owned by the Marin County Open Space District, an area previously owned and preserved by The Nature Conservancy.
-It was first brought to the attention of science in 1971, and was described to science in 1973.
 It is protected along with a number of other rare serpentine soils endemic plants that grow on and around Ring Mountain.

 The plant has probably always been rare and limited to its current distribution on the Ring Mountain outcrop.
 A 1991 estimate placed the total population size at about 40,000 individuals.
 While the land is protected, the flora upon it are still vulnerable to events such as wildfires or drought, and to damage from off-leash dogs, hikers, cyclists, vandals, and wildflower collectors.
+The species would be difficult to preserve away from its natural habitat as attempts to grow it in gardens have usually failed.
+When it was recognized as a species it was threatened by immediate plans to develop the area Ring Mountain.
+Local residents formed the Save Ring Mountain Committee to advocate for preservation and allow for the purchase of the area by The Nature Conservancy, the first 72 acre at the top of the mountain being purchased in 1981.
+The land was transferred to the Marin County Open Space District in November 1995.